ajmarino/base-project-template/readme.md

 There is also a `grunt watch` command that will watch the `/resources/assets` directory for changes and run the appropriate grunt task.

+## Adding New Components

+When adding new components through bower, there are a few places in the grunt options that need to be updated so that these plugins will be compiled and minified correctly.

+### Javascript

+Un-comment the plugin option in `resources/grunt/options/concat.js`.
+Add all external plugins as needed to the array.
+Then un-comment the last line of the plugin options in `resources/grunt/options/uglify.js`

+### Sass or CSS
+Duplicate the normalize line under `bower_css` in `resources/grunt/options/concat.js`, and update create a new file in `resources/assets/sass/vendor`.
+Since these are external, they are not to be modifed in `/vendor` but included at the top of `main.scss` and if necessary, overwritten by custom files.

 ## Sassdoc